 Harker Heights is a medium-sized city located in the state of Texas.
 With a population of 29,142 people and four constituent neighborhoods, Harker Heights is the 103rd largest community in Texas.

-Harker Heights is a very ethnically-diverse city.
+Harker Heights is an extremely ethnically-diverse city.
 The people who call Harker Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harker Heights residents report their race to be White, followed by Black or African-American.
 Harker Heights also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.80% of the city’s residents.
+People of Hispanic or Latino origin account for 22.77% of the city’s residents.
 Important ancestries of people in Harker Heights include Irish, English, Italian, and Scottish.

 The most common language spoken in Harker Heights is English.
 Other important languages spoken here include Spanish and Korean.